Barcode Software and Fonts for Mac FAQ

 After importing the formulas, you can use the following formula to encode an Extended Style EAN13 barcode:

-The "1" in the second parameter indicates the generation of an Extended Style EAN13 barcodes with Embedded Human Readable Text.
+The "1" in the second parameter indicates the generation of an Extended Style EAN13 barcode with Embedded Human Readable Text.

 The second step is to apply a font with Embedded Human Readable Text using any of the following: